Home Theater

 HDFury2 HDMI to Composite converter

-In order to get the HDMI equipment to output 1080i (or 1080p) video for the Philips HDTV a converter is needed.
+In order to get the HDMI equipment to output 1080i (or 1080p) video for the Philips rear projection HDTV a converter is needed.
 Need to get a 2 meter HDMI cable since this unit will end up very close to the input terminals on the back of the HDTV.

 The small screws that connect the supplied cable to the unit are impossible for adult hands to access and even with tools they are impossible to seat.
 They may be mis-dimensioned.